amanzi/amanzi/spack/README.md

       modules:
       - openmpi/4.0.4/gcc-11.2.0
 ```
-To build amanzi, run from any folder:
+To build Amanzi, run from any folder:
 ```
 spack install amanzi@spack <desired_variant> ^openmpi@4.0.4 %gcc@11.2.0
 ```
 Note that you might have to first load the module `gcc/11.2.0` and then do a `spack compiler find` to be able to use `%gcc@11.2.0`.
 To test amanzi, proceed as explained above using `dev-build --test all`.

-# Laptop

-# Notes
+# MacOS

-Currently spack does not propagate variants to dependencies, hence the static variant (`-shared`) is currently a work in progress.

-The ccse spack package is currently undergoing testing so the structured variant (`mesh_type=structured`) is unavailable at the moment.